-Note: GFCI receptacles our an option and if installed, see the "MAINTENANCE SECTION" for detailed information on testing and resetting the GFCI receptacle.
+NOTE: GFCI receptacles are an option and if installed, see the MAINTENANCE section for detailed information on testing and resetting the GFCI receptacle.

 115 VAC Receptacle

 One 20 amp, 115 VAC duplex receptacle provides 115 VAC for auxiliary power.
 A total of 26 amps can be drawn from this receptacle.